 2020: Almendra fell out of favour over the course of the 2020 season, leaving his future at the club in some doubt.

 2021: The midfielder managed to force his way back into contention the following year, making 29 appearances across all competitions.

-2022: The hope that Almendra's career was moving in the right direction again may have been misplaced, with the Argentina Under-20 international struggling for game time this season.
+2022: The hope that Almendra's career was moving in the right direction was misplaced, as he failed to make a league appearance in the 2022 season.

 #18 Paulinho | Bayer Leverkusen

 2019: Having joined Bayer Leverkusen from Vasco da Gama for €18.5m, the versatile winger was playing regularly in the Bundesliga and had opened his goal account in December 2018, in the Europa League.